 The legislative Branch enacts legislation, and confirms or rejects Presidential appointments, and is comprised of the Senate and the House of Representatives.

-Our legislative branch advocacy involves supporting advancing federal law that furthers Family Equality Council’s mission, and opposing laws that negatively impact our families.
+Our legislative branch advocacy involves supporting advancing federal law that furthers Family Equality’s mission, and opposing laws that negatively impact our families.